Origins – by Mike Parcell and Chris Sugg.

 After the Norman Conquest in 1066 William soon became King of England and confiscated virtually all property and land from the owners.
 In the Domesday Book of 1086 the area of Hartfield (Hertevel) we are told was given to William’s half brother Robert de Montain, who, after William himself, was the second largest landowner in England.
 The book tells us, inter alia, that the late King Harold had owned properties here and that there was a Mill which in 1086 was taxed to the tune of 4 shillings and 350 eels.
 The site of this Mill is still to be seen today at Bolebroke Mill.

 This is a piece of a map of the Manor of Buckhurst believed to be dated 1597 and you can clearly see the Water Mill and the Mill Pond.
-The brown road is what is now known as Edenbridge Road and if you look at the top left hand corner you can see the word ‘Perrie’ which must be the origin of Perryhill today.
+Somewhat confusingly the brown coloured road in the centre travelling left to right is what is now known as Edenbridge Road which would normally appear north-south on a present day map.
+If you look at the top left hand corner you can see the word ‘Perrie’ which must be the origin of Perryhill today.
 The large building near the left hand bottom corner is Bolebroke or Bolebrook Castle.
-(See pictures under Historic Buildings.)
+(See pictures for this and the Mill under Historic Buildings.)

 Although in Mediaeval times Hartfield was well established as a village there is evidence of 13th century settlements in outlying areas such as Colemans Hatch and Colestock.